-How should I prepare my samples for 2D electrophoresis?

-How should I prepare my samples for 2D electrophoresis, and how much protein should I load to get protein ID by mass spec?
+How should I prepare my samples for 2D electrophoresis, and how much protein should I load to get protein ID by the mass spec?

-3. Dissolve the proteins in 2D lysis buffer (8.9M urea, 2% Triton X-100, 0.5% IPG buffer, 0.13M DTT and 8mM PMSF).
-This buffer is directly compatible with the 2D electrophoresis.
+- Then dissolve the proteins in 2D lysis buffer (8.9M urea, 2% Triton X-100, 0.5% IPG buffer, 0.13M DTT, and 8mM PMSF).
+I recommend using this buffer since it is directly compatible with the 2D electrophoresis.